-This could mean: (1) David really does want Saul to answer the question or (2) this rhetorical question can be translated as a statement.
+This could mean: (1) David really does want Saul to answer the question or (2) If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "My master has no reason to pursue his servant."
 (See: Rhetorical Question) Why does my master pursue his servant?